Dhivyadinesh/quiz2/README.md

-It has Two set of Questions and Student login page and aslo haveing add questions column in admin page
+It has Two set of Questions,Student login page and aslo haveing add questions column in admin page